PradeepArivazhagan/PradeepArivazhagan/README.md

 ## ✨ Fun Fact

-I love exploring how technology can improve agricultural practices and make them more sustainable and efficient.
+I love exploring how technology can improve everyday life and create innovative solutions.

 ---